-Students should be aware that late assignments may not receive the same level of written feedback as do assignments submitted on time.
+Students should be aware that late assignments may not receive the same level of written feedback or in the same timeframe as do assignments submitted on time.
 Late postings impact the quality and quantity of class discussions and often forfeit the opportunity for valuable peer feedback.

 Exam Policy: Courses in the 3 Ps (pathophysiology, pharmacology, physical assessment) will have at least two proctored exams or standardized exams given.
-Only authorized testing sites are allowed for these proctored exams.
-Students are responsible for the cost of proctoring if not available through Andrews University.
 Student will work with sdeexams@andrews.edu, 269-471-6577, for setting up proctoring at least two weeks prior to scheduled exam.
-On the exam request form clearly identify the testing site and contact information.
-For locations without testing centers (over 50 miles from such a center) student must contact sdeexams@andrews.edu to make testing arrangements.
+Andrews offers remote proctoring at no charge for online students.
 Other courses may have proctored exams at the instructor's discretion.
 Exam and quiz questions will not be revealed in any online or email format.
 However, students may contact instructor for further information related to course content.

-Withdrawal Policy: The current withdrawal policy can be found online at andrews.edu/distance/students/gradplus/withdrawal.
+Withdrawal Policy: The current withdrawal policy can be found online at andrews.edu/distance/students/ gradplus/withdrawal.
+Part of withdrawing from the University includes withdrawing from all your courses as well as notifying Student Financial Services of your decision to withdraw.
+Students should note there could be unexpected financial consequences of withdrawing if these two items are not completed in a timely fashion.
 Students are expected to submit assignments by the due dates noted in the course.
 In extenuating circumstances, such as illness, the student must contact the instructor as soon as possible to discuss the situation.
 In those circumstances, faculty will determine the appropriate course of action for the student.
 Depending on the situation, these actions may include recommendations to drop the course (if within the University drop/withdrawal period), acceptance of some or all of the overdue assignments with or without penalties, or failure to accept assignments.